 We hope you found our Conversations on Groong helpful, we invite your feedback and your suggestions.
 You can find us on most social media and podcast platforms.
 Thanks to Laura Osborn for the music on our podcasts.

-Dr. Benyamin Poghosyan is the Chairman of the Yerevan based think tank Center for Political and Economic Strategic Studies.
+Dr. Benyamin Poghosyan is a senior fellow at APRI Armenia, a Yerevan based think tank,and the Chairman of the Center for Political and Economic Strategic Studies.
 He has served as the vice president for research and head of the Institute for National Strategic Studies at the National Defense Research University in Armenia.
 Dr. Poghosyan was a Distinguished Research Fellow at the US National Defense University College of International Security Affairs.
 He is a graduate from the US State Department Study of the US Institutes for Scholars 2012 Program on US National Security Policy Making.
 He holds a PhD in history and is a graduate from the 2006 Tavitian Program on International Relations at Fletcher School of Law and Diplomacy.